DeGroote School of Business

 2021 and Beyond

-In each year of DeGroote’s bachelor of commerce program (beginning in September 2020) students will take one new GR0 course designed to provide experiential activities to develop (or enhance) and apply foundational knowledge of highly sought skills in the workplace such as critical thinking, collaboration, communication and self-management.
+In each year of DeGroote’s bachelor of commerce program (beginning in September 2020), students will take one new GR0 course designed to provide experiential activities to develop (or enhance) and apply foundational knowledge of highly sought skills in the workplace, such as critical thinking, collaboration, communication, and self-management.
 The first GR0 course offers career development tools and learning experiences that facilitate students’ transition to university and success in the Business Program.
 This course also provides students with knowledge of McMaster University’s academic regulations, strategies for academic success, and the various services available to them within the university.
-The GR0 courses will consist of in-person and online learning experiences such as presentations, videos, resources, self-assessment, workshops, competitions, conferences, etc.
+The GR0 courses will consist of in-person and online learning experiences such as presentations, videos, resources, self-assessments, workshops, competitions, conferences, etc.

 Contact Us